zsakowitz/zsakowitz/README.md

   Organization: <a href="https://github.com/zsnout">zSnout</a>
 </p>

 I'm interested in programming, math, linguistics, and conlangs.
-My main projects for the last few months have been related to [the Ithkuil language](http://ithkuil.net), which include a [script generator](https://v8.zsnout.com/ithkuil/script), a [Discord bot](https://discord.gg/qpM7dYyz4Q) for glossing Ithkuil, and the NPM package [@zsnout/ithkuil](https://npmjs.com/package/@zsnout/ithkuil), a comprehensive set of utilities for the [Ithkuil](http://ithkuil.net) language.
+My main projects for the last few months have been related to [the Ithkuil language](http://ithkuil.net), which include a [script generator](https://v8.zsnout.com/ithkuil/script), a [Discord bot](https://discord.gg/qpM7dYyz4Q) for glossing Ithkuil, and the NPM package [@zsnout/ithkuil](https://npmjs.com/package/@zsnout/ithkuil), a comprehensive set of utilities for Ithkuil.

 ### Programming Languages